 -

-May 29 - Mercury at Greatest Western Elongation.
-The planet Mercury reaches greatest western elongation of 24.9 degrees from the Sun.
-This is the best time to view Mercury since it will be at its highest point above the horizon in the morning sky.
-Look for the planet low in the eastern sky just before sunrise.
+May 31 - Venus at Greatest Western Elongation.
+The planet Venus reaches greatest eastern elongation of 45.9 degrees from the Sun.
+This is the best time to view Venus since it will be at its highest point above the horizon in the morning sky.
+Look for the bright planet in the eastern sky before sunrise.

 -